KCCG/phenomics-annotation-pipeline/README.md

 https://www.jetbrains.com/help/idea/2016.1/configuring-annotation-processing.html

-Clean & Rebuild and then you should be good to go.
+Clean & Rebuild and then you should be good to go..